leofazanaro/getAppInfo/README.md

 # How to use

-# 0 - Download Class and import in your project
+# Step 0: Download Class and import in your project

-# 1 - Creat a new objet GetAppInfo.
+# Step 1: Creat a new objet GetAppInfo.

         GetAppInfo getAppInfo = new GetAppInfo(Context,String_Array);

-# 2 - Call the method you want to use
+# Step 2: Call the method you want to use

         String[] appname = getAppInfo.geAppName();

-# 3 - Make a for to get results
+# Step 3: Make a for to get results

          String result = "";